flutter/website/widgets.md

 ----------------------

- - `Padding` Surround the child with empty space on the top, right, bottom, and left according to the given `EdgeDims`.
+ - `Padding` Surround the child with empty space on the top, right, bottom, and left according to the given `EdgeInsets`.

  - `Center` Center the child widget both horizontally and vertically within the space occupied by this widget.